These FAQ were developed with the assistance of the Farm and Ranch Freedom Alliance.

 Q29.
 Can I attend bridal shows to generate business?

 Answer: There is nothing prohibiting you from renting a booth and marketing your business to brides.
-But you will probably need to get a temporary food license and use a commercial kitchen if you want to give out samples at the show.
+But if you wish to give out samples at the show, you will probably need to get a temporary food license and use a commercial kitchen.
+A bridal fair is not an allowed sales location for cottage food operators.
 Check with the show director and your local Health Department to find out their policies.

 Q30.
 Can I give out samples?